 Engine specs comparison

-• The engine displacement of the Husqvarna 350BT, at 50.2cc, pales in comparison to the 65.5cc of the Husqvarna 560BTS.
-As a result, the latter may consume notably more fuel per stroke, resulting in significantly enhanced power.
+• In comparison, the engine displacement of the Husqvarna 350BT, at 50.2cc, is significantly smaller than the 65.5cc of the Husqvarna 560BTS.
+Consequently, the latter likely consumes significantly more fuel per stroke, resulting in substantially higher power output.

 Other features comparison